adamluzsi/frameless/docs/ADR/package-name-suffix.md

 ## Consequences

 This decision will require us to rename some of our existing packages that currently use the "util" suffix.
-For example, we will need to rename "httputil" to "httpkit".
+For example, we will need to rename "httpkit" to "httpkit".
 This change will require updating imports in any code that uses these packages.

 While this change may cause some initial inconvenience,